drtonyx/TabletopWhale.github.io/_posts/2014-11-3-how-to-make-an-animated-infographic.md

 description: An animated infographic about making animated infographics!
 Whoa.
 ---

 Recently I've been getting a lot of emails asking for a tutorial on how to make animations.
-I don't think I use any particularly unique techniques, but I put together a quick explanation for anyone who's interested.
-It's a really long tutorial, so head over to <a href="http://tabletopwhale.com/tutorial.html">this link</a> or click on the tutorial button in the website header to see the full version.
+So this week I put together a quick explanation for anyone who's interested.
+I archived it as a link on the menu bar of my website, so it'll always be easy to find if you need it.

 This is just a run-through of my own personal animation workflow, so it's not a definitive guide or anything.
 There are plenty of other ways to make animations in Photoshop and other programs.